 SBx7-7 allows water suppliers to form regional alliances and set regional targets for purposes of compliance.
-Under the regional compliance approach, water suppliers within the same hydrologic region can comply with SBx7-7 by either meeting their
+Under the regional compliance approach, water suppliers within the same hydrologic region can comply with SBx7-7 by either meeting their individual target or being part of a regional alliance that meets its regional target.
+The regional target is calculated as the population-weighted average target for the water suppliers comprising the regional alliance.

-&lt;sup>10 If the supplier meets at least 10% of its retail demand with recycled water, it may extend the period for calculating average baseline GPCD by up to an additional five years.
+&lt;sup>11 If the supplier meets at least 10% of its retail demand with recycled water, it may extend the period for calculating average baseline GPCD by up to an additional five years.

-&lt;sup>11 This method requires the use of satellite imagery, site visits, or other best available technology to develop an accurate estimate of landscaped areas served by residential and dedicated irrigation meters individual target or being part of a regional alliance that meets its regional target. $^{13}$ The regional target is calculated as the population-weighted average target for the water suppliers comprising the regional alliance.
+$^{12}$ This method requires the use of satellite imagery, site visits, or other best available technology to develop an accurate estimate of landscaped areas served by residential and dedicated irrigation meters.

-&lt;sup>12 California is divided into 10 hydrologic regions.
+&lt;sup>13 California is divided into 10 hydrologic regions.
 A map of these regions can be viewed at: www.water.ca.gov/floodmgmt/hafoo/csc/.